transloadit/uppy/.github/ISSUE_TEMPLATE/integration_help.md

 labels: Not Accepted
 ---

-We cannot accept integration questions in our issue tracker.
+We cannot accept integration questions in our issue tracker, please refer to one of these options:

-Uppy is a huge project backed by a small company (Transloadit).
-We are happy to provide pointers and help with bugs & feature requests but for deeper integration help (making things work on your platform, that already work for the larger community) please refer to our our [community forum](https://community.transloadit.com/c/uppy).
-Uppy developers and aficionados will assist you where they can.
-The solutions provided, may benefit others onboarding in the future, which making this a sustainable support option for us to provide.
+**Free Support**.
+We are happy to provide pointers and help with bugs & feature requests but for deeper integration help (making things work on your platform, that already work for the larger community) please refer to our our [Community Forum](https://community.transloadit.com/c/uppy).

+Especially when you are choosing to self-host server components, keep in mind that we can't go out of our way if you run into problems.
+Uppy is a massive project backed by a small company (Transloadit), and we would quickly bleed ourselves dry if we were to resolve the integration issues of non-paying userbase.
+We would not gain the resources to hire more people, not have time to innovate, burn ourselves out, etc. Not pretty.

+Instead, on the forum, Uppy developers are supported by aficionados and together they will assist you where they can.
+The solutions provided may benefit others in the future, which makes this a more sustainable way of providing integration help.

+**Paid Support**.
 For [Transloadit Enterprise Customers](https://transloadit.com/pricing/), commercial support packages are available starting at $1249/mo.
-This will get you access to Uppy core developers and we'll even help you

-- self-host the server components like Companion,
-- debug bundler issues,

-and provide timely responses to other integration questions.
+This will get you access to Uppy core developers.
+We can help you self-host server components like Companion, debug bundler issues, support non-current releases, and provide timely responses to other integration questions.
+The paid route allows us to scale up our support department, making this a sustainable way of providing integration help, also.